IdioticProgramApe/IdioticProgramApe.github.io/_posts/2023-04-10-emcpp-deducing-types.md

 - During template type deduction, arguments that are references are treated as non-references, i.e., their reference-ness is ignored.
 - When deducing types for universal reference parameters, lvalue arguments get special treatment.
 - When deducing types for by-value parameters, `const` and/or `volatile` arguments are treated as **non-const** and **non-volatile**
-- During template type deduction, arguments that are array or function names **decay to pointers, unless** they’re used to initialize references
+- During template type deduction, arguments that are array or function names **decay to pointers, unless** they're used to initialize references

 ## Item 2: Understand auto type deduction